 Molly Carlough

-Molly Carlough is a research associate for the Center for Preventive Action at the Council on Foreign Relations (CFR).
+Molly Carlough is a program coordinator for the Center for Preventive Action (CPA) at the Council on Foreign Relations (CFR).
+She was previously a research associate for CPA.
 Before joining CFR, she was a research assistant at American University and interned at CFR, the German Marshall Fund of the United States, and the U.S. Department of State.
-She holds a MA in U.S. foreign policy and national security, with a concentration in terrorism, from American University and an MA in international relations from the University of St Andrews.
+She holds an MA in U.S. foreign policy and national security, with a concentration in terrorism, from American University and an MA in international relations from the University of St. Andrews.

 Most Recent